PaloAltoNetworks/pan.dev/products/expedition/docs/expedition_workflow_searchrule.md

 </TabItem>
 </Tabs>

-The response will be similar to below which listed all security rules with source or destination address contain 10.1 .
+The response will be similar to below which listed all security rules with source or destination address containing 10.1 .

 ```json
 ** ** * Print the Collection that contain rules with specific subnets ** ** * {